visualapproach/WiFi-remote-for-Bestway-Lay-Z-SPA/README.md

-# FIXED: BROKEN UPDATE FUNCTIONS
+FIXED: BROKEN UPDATE FUNCTIONS
-Unfortunately you need to update the old fashioned way through platformio.
+If version fields come up empty you need to update the old fashioned way through platformio.
 After that the UI will likely work again.
 Updating should also be more stable from now and not leaving zero sized files if failed.

-Change log v4

- - Update firmware and html-files via web UI
- - Brightness slider in HA
- - Brightness temporarily increases on button press
- - Non blocking audio and text
- - New sounds like sweeping up/down, hopefully making it easier for people with impaired vision
- - Print text command
- - Set SPA ready time command
- - Fix buggy estimate time to ready
- - Better hover tips in web ui
- - Added calibration reset in web ui
- - Indicator tells when spa is calibrated
- - No need to edit code before compiling
- - All pump models in one firmware
- - Set hardware config from web ui (Pump, display and PCB model)
- - Use any 6-wire display with any pump

-Feedback is welcome in discussion #428
-State your hardware config and your feedback.

 WiFi-remote-for-Bestway-Lay-Z-SPA
 =================================
 ESP8266 hack to use as WiFi remote control for Bestway Lay-Z-Spa Whirlpools (including 2021 year models) <br>
 Latest code found in [Development branch](https://github.com/visualapproach/WiFi-remote-for-Bestway-Lay-Z-SPA/tree/development_v4)<br>
+Build instructions and more: [Read the manual](bwc-manual.pdf)

 - [Features](#features)
 - [BOM](#bom)